bcgsc/LINKS/README.md

 ### Running LINKS v2.0.0
 -------------------------------

-Add `bin` folder to your path
+Add `bin` folder to your path when you are in the top level directory of the repo:
 ```
 export PATH=$(pwd)/bin:$PATH
 ```

 Users can run `LINKS` (shell script in bin folder) to run the whole pipeline smoothly with LINKS parameters (such as -d xx -t yy) as pre 2.0.0 versions.

-To run LINKS with default parameters with `LINKS`:
+To run LINKS with default parameters with `bin/LINKS`, assuming `bin` folder is in path:
 ```
 LINKS -f NA1281_draft.fa -s NA1281_reads.fof
 ```